A practical guide to choosing the right probiotic category

 5. Akkermansia-focused probiotics

-Akkermansia muciniphila has become an increasingly discussed area of microbiome research over recent years.
+Akkermansia muciniphila has become one of the most widely discussed areas of microbiome research in recent years.

-Much of the interest centres around the gut mucus layer, gut barrier research, metabolic health and broader microbiome resilience.
+Much of the research interest centres on the gut mucus layer, gut barrier function, metabolic health and the broader gut ecosystem.
+It’s a fast-moving area of research, and our understanding of how these findings translate into supplementation is still developing.

 What Is Akkermansia?